Tallwave/auth-boilerplate/README.md

 ```
 yarn install
 ```
+5. rename the .env-keep to .env and add the environment variables:
+ - AUTH_COOKIE_PASSWORD
+ Set up an [oauth account](https://github.com/hapijs/bell/blob/master/API.md) and follow the instructions on how to get a cookie password

+ - GOOGLE_CLIENT_ID
+ - GOOGLE_CLIENT_SECRET

-5. ensure the server code is running on another terminal
+6. ensure the server code is running on another terminal

 7. Run all the tests to ensure everything is passing
 ```